bforsbe/OccuPy/docs/index.md

 ![image](https://drive.google.com/uc?export=view&id=19U1PaDpn6e4dVtVMC91QXVy3JUtrPfOW)
 ## What is OccuPy

-The primary purpose of OccuPy is to estimate the local map scale of cryo-EM maps.
+The primary purpose of OccuPy is to estimate the localscale of cryo-EM maps.
+<br><br>
 What does the 'local scale'
 mean?
 In simple terms, think of it as the range of pixels values.
 In well-resolved regions, contrast is high, and we expect very bright and very dark pixels.
 If that region has decreased resolution or occupancy, we expect decreased